thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 * The contract defines and enforces the admissible action set $\mathcal{A}_\text{allowed}$.
 * Observation pathways constrain the admissible input set $\mathcal{Z}_\text{trusted}$.
 * Any statistic that must remain private should be computed before any value is exposed outside the trust boundary.
-* The AI model itself is treated as a general function $\pi_\theta$ compatible with surjectivity in its continuous core and injectivity in its representations.
+* The AI model itself is treated as an arbitrary function over the admissible input–action interface, consistent with surjectivity of its continuous core and injectivity of its representations.

 This viewpoint matches how mechanism designers handle arbitrary agent behavior: constraints are placed on the environment, not on internal computations that cannot be verified.

+From a mechanism-design perspective, the model’s internal computation is unobservable and unverifiable; only its interface can be constrained.

 ---